 Cool.

-Did you, Snerdly?
+Did you, Snerdley?

-No problems with it in there.
+No problems with it in there?

 Oh, cool.

-On the iPad, you can only do that on the iPad.
+You can only do that on the iPad.

 And the keyboard as a trackpad only on the iPad until the new iPhones.

-The iPhones will have that, the iPhone 6 Plus with force touch or 3D touch, whatever it is.
+The iPhones will have that, the iPhone 6 Plus with Force Touch or 3D Touch, whatever it is.

 You can't do it with an old iPad.